aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/websocket_getting_started.md

 3.)
 Given we have modified our `projenrc` file we need to run the `npx projen` command to synthesize our new API and infrastructure onto the filesystem.
 We can then run a first build with `npx projen build`.

 A sample API definition is generated for you in `packages/api/model`, which you are free to modify.
 Modelling WebSocket APIs is slightly different to REST APIs, namely each operation in a WebSocket API is one-way, sent either from a client to a server or from a server to a client.
 This means that WebSocket operations define only an input and do not define response types.
-For more details please refer to [Using Smithy](./websocket_using_smithy.md) and [Using OpenAPI](./websocket_using_smithy.md),
+For more details please refer to [Using Smithy](./websocket_using_smithy.md), [Using TypeSpec](./websocket_using_typespec.md) and [Using OpenAPI](./websocket_using_smithy.md).

 ## Implement a Lambda handler

-The generated runtime projects include lambda handler wrappers which provide type-safety for implementing your API operations.
+The generated runtime projects include lambda handler wrappers which provide type-safety for implementing your `client_to_server` or `bidirectional` operations.
 The generated `handlers` projects include generated stubs for you to implement for every operation which has been annotated accordingly:

 === "SMITHY"

     Use the `@async` trait to select the operation direction.
-Choose between `client_to_server`, `server_to_client` or `bidirectional`
+Choose between `client_to_server`, `server_to_client` or `bidirectional`.

     Use the `@handler` trait, and specify the language you wish to implement this operation in.